Skip to main content

 Bug fixes

-Things are now cleverer about the way push notifications on mobile get information from the desktop app.
-Hopefully this is better for everyone (and faster).
+• Changed things to be smarter about the way push notifications on mobile get information from the desktop app.
+Hopefully, this is better for everyone.
+And faster.

-Minor stability improvements in general.
-As always, the best sort of fix is the one you don’t notice at all because nothing’s going wrong.
+• Minor stability improvements in general.
+As always, the best kind of fix is one you don't notice at all because nothing is going wrong.

 Slack 3.4.0